max-proj17/Baba-Jamz-v1/README.md

 ## Overview

-Baba Jamz v1 is a web-based application that allows users to generate music based on AI models alongside Baba in a dynamic 3D environment!
+Baba Jamz v1 is a web-based application that allows users to generate music based on AI models alongside an AI generated dancing 3D model of Baba in a dynamic environment!
 The project is divided into two main parts: the server-side for API processing and the client-side for Three.js, music, and song cover vizualization.

 ## Software Stack